Kilograms to Metric Tons (Tonnes) Converter

 How to Convert Kilograms to Metric Tons

-To convert a kilogram measurement to a metric ton measurement, divide the weight by the conversion ratio.
+To convert a measurement in kilograms to a measurement in metric tons, divide the weight by the following conversion ratio: 1,000 kilograms/metric ton.

 Since one metric ton is equal to 1,000 kilograms, you can use this simple formula to convert:

-The weight in metric tons is equal to the kilograms divided by 1,000.
+The weight in metric tons is equal to the weight in kilograms divided by 1,000.

 Kilograms and metric tons are both units used to measure weight.
 Keep reading to learn more about each unit of measure.